Why do Writers not Write?

 When is the best time for you to write?
 When are you most alert?
 Schedule writing time when you know you’ll be at your best.
-Don’t worry about when you should be able to write; just focus on when you are able to write.
-And don’t say, “I’ll try,” say, “I’ll do it.”
+Instead of worrying about the time you should be writing, try focusing on finding moments when you are able to write.
+Don’t try; do.

-- You must have someplace for writing to go, such as into a computer or onto a piece of paper.
+- Something to write on, such as a computer or piece of paper.

 - In the beginning, you may not be very good.
 It’s normal.

 - If you practice, you will get better.

 - Regardless of #2, you will still get rejected.
 You’ll survive.
 You don’t think so, but you will.

 - If you stick with writing and persevere despite doubt and rejections, you will achieve some form of success.
 That may not be publication, but success of one sort or another will happen.

 All this comes down to one simple question.
 How important is your writing to you?
 Because how you spend your time is how you spend your life.